vsrinivas/fuchsia/zircon/README.md

 This folder contains utilities that help Zircon artifacts better integrate into the GN build without having to manually maintain GN build files in sync with the existing `rules.mk` build files specific to Zircon.
+It also makes it so that targets in upper layers don't need to know about the structure of Zircon's output directory in order to use Zircon build artifacts, as knowledge of that structure is confined within the generated GN build files.

 ### Process